 The owner should also have the title, and from this, you should check that the VIN and engine numbers on the bike match the paperwork.
 The title should be in the current owner’s name and address.

-Registration documents are slightly different as the owner usually retains the license plate; you therefore, have to register the bike in your name to obtain a plate.
+Registration documents are slightly different as the owner usually retains the license plate, therefore you have to register the bike in your name to obtain a plate.

 As each state has its requirements for the paperwork necessary for completing this process, you will have to search for the relevant information.